aegis-forge/.github/profile/README.md

 <br />

 > [!WARNING]
-> This repository will be a mirror of the organization hosted on Codeberg (reachable [here](https://codeberg.org/aegis-forge)).
+> This organization will be a mirror of the same organization hosted on Codeberg (reachable [here](https://codeberg.org/aegis-forge)).
 Any new issue or pr should be created in the corresponding Codeberg repositories.